hibiken/asynq/README.md

 Highlevel overview of how Asynq works:

-- Client puts task on a queue
+- Client puts tasks on a queue
-- Server pulls task off queues and starts a worker goroutine for each task
+- Server pulls tasks off queues and starts a worker goroutine for each task
 - Tasks are processed concurrently by multiple workers

 Task queues are used as a mechanism to distribute work across multiple machines.
 A system can consist of multiple worker servers and brokers, giving way to high availability and horizontal scaling.